Boniechan/ImageGenerator/README.md

 - **Netlify**: Connect your GitHub repository
 - **GitHub Pages**: Run `npm run build` and push the `build` folder

-##  License

-This project is open source and available under the MIT License.

 ##  Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests to improve the project.

-##  Support

-For questions or issues, please open an issue on the repository or contact the maintainers.